Donald Trump stands by his remarks that he would not defend NATO members after backlash - ExBulletin

 Donald Trump stands by his remarks that he would not defend NATO members after backlash

-NORTH CHARLESTON, SC (AP) Former President Donald Trump said again Wednesday that if he returned to the White House, he would not defend NATO members who fail to meet their spending targets. defense, days after setting off alarm bells in Europe by suggesting he would tell Russia. to attack NATO allies he considered delinquents.
+NORTH CHARLESTON, SC (AP) Former President Donald Trump said again Wednesday that if he returned to the White House, he would not defend NATO members who fail to meet their spending targets. defense, days after raising alarms in Europe by suggesting he would do so. telling Russia to attack NATO allies it considered delinquents.

 Speaking at a campaign rally in South Carolina, he told the story of his alleged conversation with the leader of a NATO member country that had failed to meet its obligations.
 This time, however, he left out the line that sparked the most outrage, encouraging Russia to do whatever it wants.